vihaanvajpeyi/Team-Vocalize/README.md

 ## Significance

-Team Vocalize demonstrates that lightweight spatial–temporal acoustic models can be deployed entirely on mobile hardware to support accessibility-oriented communication tasks under severe data and computational constraints.
+Team Vocalize demonstrates that lightweight spatial–temporal acoustic models can be deployed entirely on mobile hardware to support accessibility-oriented communication tasks under data and computational constraints.

 The project serves as an exploration of practical machine learning systems for assistive technology, combining digital signal processing, edge computing, and applied deep learning in a real-world setting.